Do you think IIT Guwahati certified course can help you in your career?

 10

 Here we did not declare the variable i explicitly.
 The range is provided with the starting value followed by two dots and then the ending value.
-Just like the previous types of loop, we can use the CONTINUE and EXIT statement in the FOR loop.
+Just like the previous types of loop, we can use the CONTINUE and EXIT statements in the FOR loop.

 Example: